-- 1. quarterly searches of the Cochrane Central Register of Controlled Trials (CENTRAL); - 2. weekly searches of MEDLINE; - 3. handsearches of 30 journals and the proceedings of major conferences; - 4. weekly current awareness alerts for a further 44 journals plus monthly BioMed Central email alerts.
+1. quarterly searches of the Cochrane Central Register of Controlled Trials (CENTRAL);

+- 2. weekly searches of MEDLINE; - 3. weekly searches of EMBASE;

+4. handsearches of 30 journals and the proceedings of major conferences;

+5. weekly current awareness alerts for a further 44 journals plus monthly BioMed Central email alerts.

-Details of the search strategies for CENTRAL and MEDLINE, the list of handsearched journals and conference proceedings, and the list of journals reviewed via the current awareness service can be found in the 'Specialized Register' section within the editorial information about the Cochrane Pregnancy and Childbirth Group.
+Details of the search strategies for CENTRAL, MEDLINE and EMBASE, the list of handsearched journals and conference proceedings, and the list of journals reviewed via the current awareness service can be found in the 'Specialized Register' section within the editorial information about the Cochrane Pregnancy and Childbirth Group.